Axion-Polaritons in the Magnetic Dual Chiral Density Wave Phase of Dense QCD: Axion-polariton eigenfields and particle-number conservation

-\textbf{Missing Pulsar Problem}.
-The Milky Way GC is a very active astrophysical environment with numerous $\gamma$-ray emitting point sources \cite{GR}.
-Extragalactic sources of GRB show an isotropic distribution over the whole sky flashing with a rate of 1000/year.
-The energy output of these events is $\sim 10^{56}$ MeV, with photon energies of order $ 0.1 - 1$ MeV \cite{GRB}, meaning that each one of these events can produce at least $10^{56}$ photons.
-If we assume that only $10 \%$ of these photons reach the star core, which is a conservative estimate if the star is in the narrow cone of a GRB beam, about $10^{55}$ of those photons can reach the star.
+This result can be of interest for astrophysics, since if the interior of magnetars host quarks in the MDCDW phase, $\gamma $-photons that penetrate and reach the quark medium with sufficient energy can be converted into gapped AP's that will increase the star mass.
+We should call attention to the fact that although the AP mass for fields of order $\sim 10^{17}$ G is not too large (i. e. $\sim 0.5$ MeV), extragalactic sources of gamma ray bursts (GRB) show an isotropic distribution over the whole sky flashing with a rate of 1000/year.
+The energy output of these events is $\sim 10^{56} - 10^{59}$ MeV, with photon energies of order $ 0.1 - 1$ MeV \cite{GRB}.
+Hence, each one of these events can produce at least $10^{56} - 10^{59}$ $\gamma $-photons that could be converted into AP's by the Primakoff effect.
+If we assume that about only $10 \%$ of these photons reach the star, which is a conservative estimate if the star is in the narrow cone of a GRB beam, then at least about $10^{55} - 10^{58}$ of those photons can reach the star per each GRB event.
+If the number of created gapped AP is enough to reach the Chandrasekhar limit, which determines the number of AP required to induce the star collapse, the pulsars in that region will be destroyed by the $\gamma $-ray bombardment.
+In a separate publication we will discuss how this scenario can serve to give an alternative explanation to the astronomical puzzle called the missing pulsar problem, which refers to the failed expectation to observe a large number of pulsars within the distance of 10 pc of the galactic center.
+Theoretical predictions have indicated that there should be more than $10^{3}$ active radio pulsars in that region \cite{G-M-P}, but these numbers have not been observed.

-Considering that the mass of the axion polariton $m_{AP}$ can be estimated to be of order $0.8$ MeV for parameters $\mu=350$ MeV, $B_0=5\times 10^{18}$ G and $m=89$ MeV taken from \cite{KlimenkoPRD82}, one can gather that the most energetic of the $10^{55}$ photons reaching the core will propagate inside as polaritons.
-The conversion of a large number of $\gamma$-photons into axion polaritons in the NS core can be realized through the so-called Primakoff effect \cite{Primakoff}.
-This effect states that thanks to the anomalous two-photon vertex, a photon in the presence of a background magnetic field can transform into an AP field.
-Such a transformation can in turn affect the total star mass and could eventually lead to the star collapsing into a black hole.
-To explore this possibility, we should consider the Chandrasekhar limit that determines the number of AP required to induce the collapse.
-For boson particles this limit is given by \cite{Ch-Bosons-1, Ch-Bosons-2}